black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 The last function has a few approaches to implement, and you are free to choose whichever approach you would like.

 Add a nodupes property which returns nums with all duplicate values removed.
 For example, [2, 1, 2, 5, 3, 2, 7] should return [2, 1, 5, 3, 7].

+# Step 105
+Finally, to handle potential edge cases, add an empty string property (you will need to use quotes) which is a function that takes a single argument and returns that argument.

+With that, your spreadsheet project is now complete.
+You are welcome to experiment with adding support for even more functions.